mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/tutorial.rst

 method wether they should be forked instead of the usual deep copy.
 Unlike the ``is_training`` method there can be multiple nodes for which ``is_bi_training`` returns ``True``.
-All these forked nodes are joined after the exectuion or training.
+All these forked nodes are joined after the execution or training.

 Note that a ``ParallelBiFlow`` uses a special callable class.
 So if you want to use a custom callable you will have to make a few modifications